Are you creating content for your online store…

 A great way to start this is to find the questions people are asking about products, two great ways of finding these:

-This gives an insight into the type of questions people are asking around the product.
+This gives an insight into the type of questions people are asking about the product.

 Answer these questions in various types of content such as: